duyxsays/ChordAI/README.md

 </p>

 ## Purpose of the project
-To create an iOS application that uses computervison in order to recognise hand gestures and the recognition to make chords on a piano.
+To create an iOS application that uses computervison in order to recognise hand gestures and mapping the interact with chords made on a piano.
 The intended use use is for people who have no knowledge of musical theory.

 ## Tools